-My favorite part is that the entire coast here is surrounded by a pine forest.
-So if you’ll want to escape the sun and heat, please do so in the nearby shade and cool.
+My favorite part is that the entire coast along this beach is surrounded by a pine forest.
+So if you want to escape the sun and heat, shade is available.

 Przno beach is one of the sandy beaches in Montenegro.
-Families with kids always come here to spend a day and relax.
+It is popular among families with kids.

-To get here, you need to have a car.
+To get there, you need to have a car.

 Beach Morinj in Kotor Bay

-Some travelers, who have been on the road for a long time, say this beach is one of the loveliest beaches on the Mediterranean coast.
-Personally, for me, it is one of my favorite beaches in Montenegro, and here is why.
+Some people say this beach is one of the loveliest beaches on the Mediterranean coast.
+Personally, for me, it is one of my favorite beaches in Montenegro and here is why.

-The transparent water, sand, and pebble covering, surrounding mountains with greens of all shades, aromas of laurel, chestnut, fig, and coniferous trees create a pacifying background.
-This is actually a type of environment that doctors in Ukraine “prescribe” to restore the vision and calm an anxious mind.
+The transparent water, sand, and pebble covering, surrounding mountains with all shades of green, aromas of laurel, chestnut, fig, and coniferous trees create a pacifying background.
+This is actually a type of environment that some doctors “prescribe” to restore the vision and calm an anxious mind.